 Always Late

-First of all the buses are always late.
+First of all, the buses are always late.
 Always.
 You will get lucky sometimes, but it’s probably the bus that was scheduled beforehand that is showing up at that time.
 I’m not joking, buses are very unreliable, but in a metropolitan city like Rome after you experience the nightmare of traffic you will understand why.
 Give yourself plenty of time if this is how you plan on getting around.

 Transportation Strikes

-There is almost always a monthly transportation strike, in which metros will not operate other than during peak hours, and maybe 1 out of 10 buses are running.
+There is almost always a monthly transportation strike (usually on Fridays), in which metros will not operate other than during peak hours, and maybe 1 out of 10 buses are running.
 The greatest mystery of my life in Rome is “What is ATAC (the transport company) striking for?”
+I have asked every Italian I have ever met on my journey, and no one knows why they are striking.
+Higher pay?
+Fewer Hours?
+Union rights?
+Who knows.

 Very Crowded